A clinical trial to look at the safety and effectiveness of mosunetuzumab plus lenalidomide for treating follicular lymphoma

 1. Why is the CO41942 clinical trial needed?

-Lymphoma is a type of blood cancer that starts in white blood cells, which are an essential part of our immune system.
-Follicular lymphoma (FL) is a slow-growing (also sometimes called indolent) form of non-Hodgkin lymphoma (NHL) – the most common type of lymphoma.
+Follicular lymphoma is a type of blood cancer that is the most common form of low-grade, or slow-growing, non-Hodgkin lymphoma.
+This type of lymphoma typically starts in the lymph nodes, which are small organs that are part of the body's immune system.
 Standard treatments include radiotherapy, chemotherapy and immunotherapy.
-Immunotherapies help the body to use its own immune system to fight the cancer.
-However, FL often comes back after treatment (relapses), and it becomes more difficult to treat with each relapse.
+Immunotherapy is a type of medicine that helps a person’s own immune system attack cancer cells.
+However, FL often comes back after treatment (relapses) and it becomes more difficult to treat with each relapse.
 Treatments can stop working (known as ‘refractory’ FL) and for people who have had two or more previous therapies, treatment options are currently limited.
 New treatments are needed to slow or prevent FL getting worse and the chance of relapses.

 Mosunetuzumab is a type of immunotherapy approved by health authorities for treating relapsed or refractory FL in people who have had at least two treatments before.
 Mosunetuzumab attaches to a marker called CD20 that is on some types of cancer cells.
 This brings them closer to cancer-killing immune cells.
 Lenalidomide is a cancer drug that can stop cancer cells developing and help the immune system attack cancer cells.
 Lenalidomide is approved for treating FL in combination with rituximab.
 Lenalidomide in combination with mosunetuzumab has not been approved by health authorities, and may work well against relapsed/refractory FL.
 This clinical trial aims to test the safety and effectiveness of mosunetuzumab in combination with lenalidomide and to understand how the body processes the combination in people with FL.